alexander-schranz/jackalope-xml-delete-properties/README.md

 `legacy`: is the `1.9.0` version: https://github.com/jackalope/jackalope-doctrine-dbal/blob/f7b286f388e0d3a42497c29e597756d6e346fea5/src/Jackalope/Transport/DoctrineDBAL/Client.php#L1804
 `single_dom_document`: should represent the state of `2.0.0-beta2` version after: https://github.com/jackalope/jackalope-doctrine-dbal/pull/423/files

+**Blackfire**

+I did not use Blackfire for benchmarking as it did show in past benchmark where `xml_parse` can not be good profiled as having a lot of callback method being called via `xml_set_element_handler` and `xml_set_character_data_handler`.
+So profiling takes more time as processing things as Blackfire need to log every method call.
+Instead I depend on running real examples.

 ### Required changes for improvements

 #### A: Group Properties